Nearsoft/apprentice/terminal/terminal.md

 ```
 Normally when a command is successful it won't print anything, if we look now the mydirectory directory is created and ready to have files

-It's very common that we want to create directories contained inside directories (that's how everything works) but mkdir alone won't let us do that
+It's very common that we want to create directories contained inside directories (that's how everything works) but mkdir alone won't let us do that:

 ```
 danielvilla@Daniels-MacBook-Air:~$ mkdir great_ideas/best_ideas/dontlookhere
 mkdir: great_ideas/best_deas: No such file or directory
 ```
-We need to add the **p** flag to correct that
+We need to add the **p** flag to correct that:

 ```
 danielvilla@Daniels-MacBook-Air:~$ mkdir -p great_ideas/best_ideas/dontlookhere